Frequently Asked Questions

 Following us on social media and joining our society through the Warwick SU website (which is completely free!) is the best way to find out what we’re up to.
 Again, you can find all the relevant links here.

 Yes - we welcome collaborations with other societies and clubs!
 However, to ensure all collaborations are successful, we appreciate when other societies/clubs offer something in return, and those collaborations will be prioritised.
 Be mindful that we have finite resources (both in terms of equipment and staff) and need to prioritise our own society and our volunteers’ events over others.
+We unfortunately can't say yes to every collab we're approached about because of that!

 You only need to check in before every in-person First Aid sessions on the day.
 No pre-check-in arrangements is required, unless stated otherwise (check interested event details for more information).